alexkernphysiker/math_h/README.md

 Tests
 =====
-The directory FitGen_tests contains cmake project with unit tests.
+The directory tests contains cmake project with unit tests.
 The tests require GoogleTest framework to be installed